-13.1 Definitions
+20.1 Definitions

-- (a) afternoon shift means a shift that commences before 6.00 pm and concludes after 6.30 pm. - (b) early morning shift means a shift that commences at or between 4.00 am and 5.30 am. - (c) night shift means a shift that commences at or between 6.00 pm and 3.59 am. - (d) permanent night shift means an employee who: - (i) during a period of engagement on shiftwork, works night shift only; or - (ii) remains on night shift for a longer period than four consecutive weeks; or - (iii) works on a night shift which does not rotate or alternate with another shift or with day work so as to give him or her at least 1/3rd of his or her working time off night shift in each shift cycle. - (e) permanent night shiftworker means an employee who regularly performs permanent night shift work.
+- (a) afternoon shift means a shift that commences before 6.00 pm and concludes after 6.30 pm. - (b) early morning shift means a shift that commences at or between 4.00 am and 5.30 am. - (c) night shift means a shift that commences at or between 6.00 pm and 3.59 am. - (d) permanent night shift means an employee who: - (i) during a period of engagement on shiftwork, works night shift only; or - remains on night shift for a longer period than four consecutive weeks; or - (iii) works on a night shift which does not rotate or alternate with another shift or with day work so as to give him or her at least 1/3rd of his or her working time off night shift in each shift cycle. - (e) permanent night shiftworker means an employee who regularly performs permanent night shift work.

-13.2 Shiftwork penalties
+20.2 Shiftwork allowancespenalties

-Monetary amounts in this clause adjusted as a result of AWR 2018.
+Monetary amounts in this clause adjusted as a result of AWR 2019 - changes not tracked.